thnikk/pyget/README.md

 ```
 {
-    "client": torrent client (deluge or transmission),
+    "client": ...
     "feeds": [
         {
             "url": feed url,
-            "directory": path to create show/season folder in,
+            "path": path to create show/season folder in,
-            "days": Max age of items in feed to pull from (0 to disable),
+            "age": Max age of items to use from feed (in days),
             "shows": {
                 "Show name": Season (creates a subdirectory within the show folder),
             }